structureintime/ICIS2018/README.md

-# Hands-on Exercises for workshop Finding Structure in TIMEVP
+# Hands-on Exercises for workshop Finding Structure in Time

 STEPS to use these toolkits:
 1. Download a clone of this toolkit to your own labtop.
 You can click the green button `Clone or download` to download a ZIP file.
 Or, if you use Git Bash, simply type in: